clover/remote-pay-windows/README.md

 Connecting to a Clover device
 -----------------------------
-The Windows project includes three options for connecting to a Clover device.
-1.  .NET DLL - CloverConnector.DLL can be used directly by a .NET application.
+The .NET Assembly(dll) - CloverConnector.DLL can be used directly by a .NET application.
 This option requires .NET 4.0 or 4.5.

-2. Clover Connector REST API Service - This option requires your POS to implement a REST service in order to receive callbacks.
-3. Clover Connector WebSocket API Service - This option requires your POS to implement a WebSocket client in order to communicate with the service and receive callbacks.
+Clover devices (both production and DevKit devices) are connected to Microsoft Windows either by a USB connection or over the network.
+Clover USB drivers (found in the [releases page](https://github.com/clover/remote-pay-windows/releases)) are required for a USB connection.

 To work with the project effectively, you will need:
 -   A computer or virtual machine running Windows.
 The SDK supports Windows 10, Windows 8, and Windows 7.